-These financial statements were authorized for issuance by the Board of Directors on April 28, 2022. - 3.
-Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")
+These financial statements were authorized for issuance by the Board of Directors on April 27, 2023. - 3.
+Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") that came into effect as endorsed by the Financial Supervisory Commission ("FSC")

-New standards, interpretations and amendments endorsed by FSC effective from 2022 are as follows:
+New standards, interpretations and amendments endorsed by the FSC and became effective from 2023 are as follows:

-Effective date by

-Elicotive date of International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IFRS 3, 'Reference to the conceptual framework' January 1, 2022 Amendments to IAS 16, 'Property, plant and equipment: proceeds January 1, 2022 before intended use' Amendments to IAS 37, 'Onerous contracts - cost of fulfilling a January 1, 2022 contract' Annual improvements to IFRS Standards 2018- 2020 January 1, 2022
+Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IAS 1, 'Disclosure of accounting policies' January 1, 2023 Amendments to IAS 8, 'Definition of accounting estimates' January 1, 2023 Amendments to IAS 12, 'Deferred tax related to assets and liabilities January 1, 2023 arising from a single transaction'